Skip to footer content

 Summary and Best Practices

-• SortedList Overview: SortedList is a sorted key-value collection, best for scenarios where data is accessed by specific key and needs to stay sorted.
+• SortedList Overview: SortedList is a sorted key-value collection, best for scenarios where data is accessed by specific keys and needs to remain sorted.

-• Using IronPDF for Exporting: IronPDF is a convenient library for exporting SortedList data to a PDF, supporting custom layouts and styling.
+• Using IronPDF for Exporting: IronPDF is a convenient library for exporting SortedList data to PDFs, supporting custom layouts and styling.

 Conclusion